• Skip to main content

 Removal time.

-I just had all 4 wisdom teeth removed yesterday under sedation and was totally shocked that everything took just under 30 minuites. including numbing, extraction of 2 fully erupted and 2 impacted that they sectioned, plus stitching.
+I just had all 4 wisdom teeth removed yesterday under sedation and was totally shocked that everything took just under 30 minutes. including numbing, extraction of 2 fully erupted and 2 impacted that they sectioned, plus stitching.
 I even stalled for 5 to 10 mins. because i was afraid.

 Bessie